fontenele/larange/readme.md

 * Install PHP libs `$ composer install`
 * Install JS libs `$ bower install` (If you are using Docker or something like and you are root, use `$ bower install --allow-root`)
 * Configure DB in *.local.env* file
-* If you dont use PostgreSQL, edit *config/database.php* file and change DB driver
+* If you do not use PostgreSQL, edit *config/database.php* file and change DB driver
+* Publish vendor `$ php artisan vendor:publish`
 * Create user table `$ php artisan migrate`
 * Seed users `$ php artisan db:seed`
-* Publish vendor `$ php artisan vendor:publish`
-* Insert an OAuth2 client: table oauth_clients: {id: 'GXvOWazQ3lA6YSaFji', secret: 'abcd', name: 'Client1'}
 * Test app `$ php artisan serve`

 ### Test skew